-The circle at 1 m minimum from all obstacles such as a barrier/fence or pole etc or as indicated by the official umpire for the event.
+Circle at 1 m minimum from all obstacles such as a barrier/fence or pole etc. or as indicated by the official umpire for the event.

-The circle at 1.5 m minimum from another circle or cochonnet/jack in use.
+Circle at 1.5 m minimum from another circle or cochonnet/jack in use.

-Cochonnet/jack at 50 cm minimum from all obstacles and the "dead boule lines" at each end of the piste.
-The cochonnet/jack is deemed valid when thrown up to the sidelines of the piste (can touch it but in no case cross it) in all games including "timed games".
+Cochonnet/jack at 50 cm minimum from all obstacles and from the "dead boule lines" at each end of the piste.
+The cochonnet/jack is deemed valid when thrown up to the side lines of the piste (can touch it but in no case cross it) in all games including "timed games."